NVSL/cfiddle/docs/source/multiarch.rst

 Available Architectures
 ***********************

-:code:`ARCH` just provides a shorthand for setting a prefix on your compiler.
+:code:`ARCH` just provides a shorthand for setting a prefix on your compiler (for gcc-based cross-compilers).
 The valid values are:

 .. doctest::